wadewegner/wadewegner.github.com/_posts/2013-10-25-migrated-to-jekyll.md

 Aside from the above, I haven't done all that much.
 I love having all my code accessible and find that I spend more time experimenting with things I'd never do on Wordpress.

-Hopefully this post explains my rationale for migrating to Jekyll and gives a few tips to help you, should you also decide to make the most.
+Hopefully this post explains my rationale for migrating to Jekyll and gives a few tips to help you, should you also decide to make the move.

 I hope this helps!